-This vegan mac and cheese recipe has an amazing cheesy flavor that your whole family will love.
-No cashews, no soy, no potatoes and no carrots and only five ingredients!
+This vegan mac and cheese without cashews recipe has an amazing cheesy flavor that your whole family will love.
+No soy, no potatoes and no carrots and only five ingredients!
 Just straightforward, classic vegan comfort food.
-One pan, easy vegan weeknight lunch or dinner.
+One pot, easy vegan weeknight lunch or dinner.
 Kid and budget friendly vegan recipe.
 Instant pot and stove top directions.

 This nut-free vegan mac and cheese is full of simple ingredients that are easy-to-find and great if you have a nut allergy.

-- Vegan cheese – Make sure that the brand you use is nut free!
-Vegan cheddar makes a great cheesy sauce.
+- Vegan cheese – Make sure that the brand you use is nut free if you want this recipe to be nut free.
+Vegan cheddar cheese makes a great cheese sauce.
 Vegan parmesan cheese is nice to add on top.

 - Vegan butter – This will make the creamy sauce even more decadent.
 Make sure the butter you use is nut-free!